Oran Hurling Club

-Oran Hurling (Uarain) is a Gaelic Athletic Association club located in the parishes of Oran in mid County Roscommon, Ireland.
-They play in Green and Yellow colours and their home pitch is Rockfield.
+Oran Hurling Club (Uarain) is a Gaelic Athletic Association club located in the parishes of Oran in mid County Roscommon, Ireland.
+They club, which plays in Green and Yellow colours, fields underage teams from U-12 to U-21 as well as Senior and Junior teams.
+In 2016, the club won their sixth Roscommon Senior Hurling Championship title.
+Their home pitch is in Clooneenbaun townland.
+Oran Football GAA club is based at the same ground.

-The club fields underage teams from U-12 to U-21 as well as Senior and Junior teams.
-In 2016 they won the county final when poc fada star Jerry Fallon put over a free from his own 45m line against a gale-force wind.

-Brief history

-The club was founded by Micheal Kelly N.T. and Gerry Mahon N.T.
-The Junior and Underage section was founded in 1965 and a Senior team in 1983.
+History